 The Europe-Latin America Co-Production Forum Best Project Award is open to competition by all projects selected for the event, with the exception of those presented in the framework of special collaborations.

-The EFADs-CAACI Europe-Latin America Co-Production Grant carrying EUR 20,000 will be handed over to the majoritiy producer of the winning project.
+The EFADs-CACI Europe-Latin America Co-Production Grant carrying EUR 20,000 will be handed over to the majoritiy producer of the winning project.

-The EFADs-CAACI Europe-Latin America Co-Production Grant is open to projects selected for the V Europe-Latin America Co-Production Forum.
+The EFADs-CACI Europe-Latin America Co-Production Grant is open to projects selected for the VII Europe-Latin America Co-Production Forum.

 The ARTE International Prize carrying EUR 6,000 gross will be handed over to the majority producer of the winning project.